ShoCremers/DL_project/docs/README.md

 Written by Akshit Gupta and Sho Cremers

-In this blog, we will go over deep learning based RNNs (specifically LSTMs) to forecast day ahead electricity prices in the context of power markets.
-The work is based largely on the approach highlighted in [1] and uses publicly available real world datasets for weather and electricity prices for training and evaluation.
-Our results show that RNNs ( bi-directional LSTMs) are a powerful tool for forecasting electrical prices with quantifable uncertainities.
-In doing so, we were successfully able to replicate the results of [1] albeit on a different dataset.
+In this blog, we will go over deep learning-based RNNs (specifically LSTMs) to forecast day-ahead electricity prices in the context of power markets.
+The work is mainly based on the approach highlighted in [1] and uses publicly available real-world datasets for weather and electricity prices for training and evaluation.
+Our results show that RNNs ( bi-directional LSTMs) are a powerful tool for forecasting electrical prices with quantifiable uncertainties.
+In doing so, we were successfully able to replicate the results of [1], albeit on a different dataset.

 ## Motivation (The who, what and why?)

 In the modern world, electricity is a tradable quantity.
-To ensure transparency in the power markets, the power grids in most countries are regulated by a central authority.
-Since, storage of electricity is still costly, a balance between supply (generation at source) and demand (consumption at sink) is desired in power grids.
-Due to these constraints, electricity generators and consumers (hereon, called as energy actors as per [1]) submit pricing bids to the central authority at a fixed particular time of the day based on their multi step ahead probabilistic forecasts in order to maximise their return on investment.
-These electricity prices are dependent on a large number of extrinsic factors such as renewable energy generation, the weather conditions and the season of the year.
+The central authority regulates power grids in most countries to ensure transparency in the power markets.
+Since electricity storage is still costly, a balance between supply (generation at source) and demand (consumption at the sink) is desired in power grids.
+Due to these constraints, electricity generators and consumers (hereon, called energy actors as per [1]) submit pricing bids to the central authority at a fixed particular time of the day based on their multi-step ahead probabilistic forecasts to maximise their return on investment.
+These electricity prices are dependent on a large number of extrinsic factors such as renewable energy generation, weather conditions, and the season of the year.

 For those interested, an in-depth explanation of these concepts is given here.
 | ![Prediction Horizon](./images/predictionHorizon.png?raw=true) |